ahaywood/oss-this/templates/docs/CONTRIBUTING.md

 ### Pull Requests

 * Fill in the required template
-* Do not include issue numbers in the PR title
 * Include screenshots and animated GIFs in your pull request whenever possible
 * Follow the style guidelines of the project
 * Include adequate tests